Aleksandrs Cauņa: CSKA Moscow

 At the start of 2011 Cauņa went on trial with the Russian Premier League side PFC CSKA Moscow, and on 1 February 2011 he was loaned to the club for four months.
 He made his debut on 17 February in the UEFA Europa League match against PAOK.

 On 27 June 2011, CSKA bought out his rights from Skonto and he signed a five-year contract with CSKA.
 On 18 October 2011, Cauņa scored his first goal in the UEFA Champions League group stages in a 3–0 victory over Trabzonspor.

 Cauņa scored his first Russian Premier League goal for CSKA on 19 August 2012 in a match against Mordovia Saransk.
 On 26 August 2012, Cauņa scored his second RPL goal against Krylia Sovetov Samara – a powerful blast from 30 metres, that was later highly rated and put him in the team of the week.
 On 26 September Cauņa and CSKA matched up against FC Tom Tomsk at the 1/16 stage of Russian Cup.
 CSKA came out with 1–0 win, with Cauņa being a goalscorer.
 He made an undeniable shot with left foot from outside the penalty area.

 Cauņa left CSKA Moscow by mutual consent on 11 January 2017.

 FK Jelgava

-On 28 December 2018, it was announced, that Cauna had signed with FK Jelgava as a coach, but he also wanted to return on the pitch some time.
+On 28 December 2018, it was announced that Cauna had signed with FK Jelgava as a coach, but he also wanted to return on the pitch some time as a player.